Balzu/g4-2025-website/docs/_pages/index.markdown

 ### Why Cybersecurity Matters — And Not Just for the Tech Industry
-_A breach might start with a keystroke — but its echo depends on who’s listening._
+_A breach might start with a keystroke, but its echo depends on who’s listening._

 In today’s digital society, cybersecurity can no longer be dismissed as a purely technical issue or a concern reserved for IT departments.
 One breach is enough to expose the personal data of millions, shake financial markets, and erode the trust between a company and its customers.
 But beyond the corporate boardrooms and security operation centers, there is a deeper, more human layer to every cyberattack  and it’s unfolding online, in real time.